 However, for what it is worth, college life prepares you for the unforgiving life that awaits after graduation.
 One way it does this is through regular assignments that are timed.
 You can never afford to submit an assignment late if you want to be classified for a college degree.

-Now, when undertaking college education, précis writing is one of the most important yet challenging tasks.
+When undertaking a college education, précis writing is one of the most important yet challenging tasks.
 At least, from our internal survey, it emerged that 3 out of 5 students find it hard to write a précis.
 The students also do not understand what a précis is and how to write a précis step by step.

-In this article, we have put together important facts on how to write a précis, we explain what it means, its rules, and give you links to précis examples.
+In this article, we have put together important facts on how to write a précis, explain its meaning, its rules, and give you links to précis examples.

-In simple terms, a précis is like a synopsis of a text, article, or any piece of literature.
-Précis is a term borrowed from French, which means summary or
+In simple terms, a précis is like a synopsis of a text, article, or literature. précis is a term borrowed from French, which means summary or

 It should never be a narrative of what the author said in sequence.
 Rather, it is more of providing a skeleton of the arguments in the piece of work.
 A précis is also not rewriting or an essay.

-Précis writing is important as it helps the writer discriminate between what is regarded as useful and that which is never useful.
-It is a comprehension exercise that allows the writer to present the gist of a passage in their own words
+précis writing is important as it helps the writer discriminate between what is regarded as useful and what is never.
+It is a comprehension exercise that allows the writer to present the gist of a passage in their own words.

 There are ten golden rules when writing a précis: you can call them the Dos of précis writing.

-Each of the body paragraphs of your précis should explain different parts of the original piece.
+Each body paragraph of your précis should explain different parts of the original piece.
 Focus on the ideas, purpose, and evidence presented by the author.

 The conclusion of your précis should restate the main idea.
 It should have a summary of everything and avoid making any personal judgments on the original piece.